 - F at 21st Street Queensbridge

-The 21st Street stop is an express stop and is also an accessible station
+- The F is underground in Astoria.
+The 21st Street stop is an express stop and is also an accessible station.

 - G from 21st St to Court Square